 The Neiman Institute Fellowship in Clinical Effectiveness and Health Policy Research provides a unique opportunity for fellows and junior faculty in radiology or radiation oncology to gain experience in clinical effectiveness and health policy research.
 The fellowship’s purpose is to foster new researchers who will contribute to our mission to provide evidence to inform health policy and radiology practice that promotes the effective and efficient use of health care resources and improves patient care.

-The fellow will work closely with mentors and collaborators in the Imaging Clinical Effectiveness and Outcomes Research program that is jointly sponsored by the Neiman Health Policy Institute (NHPI) and Northwell Health.
-Fellows will learn and apply health services research methods focused on demonstrating the value of imaging through measured clinical and cost outcomes, as well as understanding its impact on health policy.
-The fellow will engage in a research project during this fellowship year and will be supported by mentors and collaborating scientists with expertise in health economics, decision sciences, health services research, operations and optimization research, data science and biostatistics.
+Fellows will learn and apply health services research methods and report and interpret results considering the application to demonstrate the value of imaging and understanding health policy impact or implications.
+The fellowship provides direct access to support from mentors and collaborating scientists with expertise in health services research, health economics, decision sciences, operations and optimization research, data science and biostatistics from the NHPI and Northwell Health.
 The project team will be supported by research coordinators, data analysts, and IT specialists.
-A data administrator and analytics support team assist in projects using the population databases (Medicare and SHOUT).
+A data administrator and analytics support team will assist in projects using the population databases (SHOUT – Stroke Health Outcomes).

 Strategic Topics